gasduster99/sppComp/try1/try1_2.md

 The straight-forward spatial model implied by the categorical port complex variables do not adequately resolve in-sample prediction at the observed sample sizes.
-Presently these deminishingly small within stratum sample sizes are managed by an ad-hoc "borrowing" protocol outlined by Pearson and Erwin (1997).
+Presently these diminishingly small within stratum sample sizes are managed by an ad-hoc "borrowing" protocol outlined by Pearson and Erwin (1997).
 We aim to formalize this "borrowing" idea via an exhaustive search of spatially pooled models, combined with the formalized process of Bayesian Model